5 Reasons for your Bloating and What to Do About It

 - Using a digestive enzyme to help promote better breakdown of food, until you can master some new stress reduction strategies.

 Dysbiosis of the gut occurs when there is an imbalance between the good and bad gut bacteria.
 When there is an overgrowth of the bad guys, this can cause bloating to occur.
 You often see this after antibiotic use or in individuals with frequent antibiotic use in general.
-Dysbiosis can also be identified in those who were born via c-section or who were not breastfed as infants.
+Dysbiosis can also be find to those who were born via c-section or who were not breastfed as infants.
 This imbalance can also happen after a gut infection, for example, contracting a parasite after traveling abroad.

 Symptoms of dysbiosis may include: